rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-es/README.md

 ![streamly-create-index][streamly-create-index]

-  - Click on Add New Index button
+  - Click on `ADD NEW INDEX`

 The newly created index should appear in the list of existing indexes on the right side of the screen:

 ![streamly-list-indexes][streamly-list-indexes]

 ### 6. Get your access and secret keys
-  - Open the Streamly dashboard and click on the Profile icon
+  - Open the Streamly dashboard and click on ![profile][profile]
-  - Open the Access Keys Management section and copy your access and secret keys
+  - Copy your access and secret keys in the `Access Keys Management` section

 ![streamly-list-apikeys][streamly-list-apikeys]